Week 3: Solar photovoltaics

 The cost of electricity from PV panels was very high when they were first developed from the US space programme in the 1950’s.
 But costs have dropped dramatically in recent years due to economies and mass production and improvements in efficiency.
-And although many PV systems currently receive clean energy subsidies projections show that the powerful PV will be competitive with conventional grid power by 2020 without subsidies.
+And although many PV systems currently receive clean energy subsidies, projections show that the power from PV will be competitive with conventional grid power by 2020 without subsidies.

 By the end of this week, you will be able to:

 - describe at an introductory level the range of different photovoltaic technologies, their essential characteristics, their differences and similarities, advantages and disadvantages

 - understand at an introductory level the main characteristics of energy systems using photovoltaic modules and the different types of system that are employed for different applications

 - be aware of the basic economic and environmental factors relevant to the use of photovoltaic system.